15 Incredibly Fun Classroom Cheers and Claps

 What are Classroom Cheers and Claps?

-Classroom cheers and claps serve as quick fun moments of praise that help students stay engaged, motivated, and energized.
+Classroom claps and cheers serve as quick fun moments of praise that help students stay engaged, motivated, and energized.

 They provide students with positive formative feedback that sparks fun, builds community, and celebrates wins.

-If you want to know “How do I cheer up my classroom?”, check out this list of fun classroom cheers and claps most appropriate for elementary and middle school students.
+If you want to know “How do I cheer up my classroom?”, check out this list of fun ideas which work especially well with elementary and middle school students.

 These motivational cheers for students are sure to be a hit, and you can even use them at pep rallies!